TUDelftNAS/SDN-NaaSPlatform/NaaSPlatform/README.md

 ##### Verification

-After launching the sFlow-RT network analyzer, verify the analyzer's operational status by navigating to its web GUI.
+After launching the sFlow-RT network analyzer, verify its operational status by navigating to its web GUI.

 URL:
 http://analyzer-ip:8008